 It’s an incredible achievement when you return from your first solo trip.
 You’ve accomplished something that isn’t as easy to do as people may think.
 You’ve overcome battles with your mind prior to your trip, that voice in your head trying to talk you out of it.
 You’ve overcome the fear and confusion of getting from the airport to your first point of interest, and navigating yourself around thereafter.
-And you’ve overcome the awkwardnesses of eating alone, not to mention those times you set up your tripod and put your camera on timer to capture photos of you and you alone.
+And you’ve overcome the awkwardnesses of eating alone and those times you set up your tripod, put your camera on timer to capture photos of you and you alone.

-I didn’t start out travelling solo.
-I went on family vacations, trips with friends and spent two years globetrotting with my boyfriend.
-It wasn’t until said boyfriend and I broke up that I found myself across the other side of the world and without a travel partner.
+Like most solo travellers I’ve met, I didn’t start out travelling by myself.
+I went on family vacations, trips with friends and spent two years globetrotting the world with my boyfriend.
+It wasn’t until said boyfriend and I broke up, that I found myself across the other side of the world and without a travel partner.
 I was at a crossroads but my desire to keep exploring pushed me into solo travel and to this day, I’ve never looked back.

 So for those of you who are considering a solo adventure, here are a few tips to help you along the way.

 Solo travel can at times be stressful.
-Especially if it’s your first time.
+Especially the first few times.
 But arriving at your destination during the day makes everything a lot less daunting.
 You have more time to figure things out, and if you get slightly lost, it’s ten times easier to get back on track when it’s not pitch black outside.
-Plus, it gives you time to familiarise yourself with your surroundings, and to pick up any emergency supplies you may need.
+Plus, it gives you time to familiarise yourself with your surroundings, and to pick up any emergency supplies (toiletries, electronics, etc.) you may need.

 It’s extremely important to research where you’re going beforehand.
 Print off maps, locations and addresses of where you’re staying and the places you want to visit.
 It’s not uncommon for technology to fail you when you need it the most (which is exactly what happened during my first solo trip), so trust me when I say you shouldn’t rely on it too heavily.
 Be aware of common scams and the safety precautions in the areas you’ll be visiting, and if a foreign language is spoken, it’s always best to learn a few key words and phrases beforehand.

 Never look worried or scared.
-Even when you’re lost and times become challenging, take a deep breath and remain assertive and attentive at all times.
-Remember that it will be okay in the end, it just might take a little longer to get there than usual.
+Even when you’re lost and times become challenging, take a deep breath, leave that confused and stressed look off your face and remain assertive.
+Always remember that you’ve got this and things will be okay.
+Yes, it might take you a little longer to get to where you’re going, but you’ll get there.

-Something that takes almost no time at all, can often be forgotten.
-Creating a WhatsApp group is great for this.
-Each time you land in a destination, send a message to let your loved ones know that you’ve arrived safely and continue to update them as you move from one location to the next.
+Something that takes no time at all and can save lives, can often be easily forgotten.
+Creating something like a WhatsApp group is great for this.
+Each time I land in a destination, I send a message to my family letting them know I’ve arrived safely.
+I continue to update them as I move from one location to the next, and when I get back from a day trip.
+If the worst does happen, then at least I know someone is looking out for me and has all the details of my last whereabouts.

-Always travel with a book or a few magazines.
-Not only does it help you pass the time at airports or on a long train journey, but it gives you something to do when you’re dining alone, or if you want to sit in a park and enjoy a little rest and relaxation time.
+I never travel without a book or a few magazines.
+Not only does it help you pass the time at airports or on a long train journey, but it gives you something to do when you’re dining alone, and those times you find yourself sitting in a park, enjoying a little relaxation time.

 If your purse is stolen and you lose all your money/cards, then you’ll be in a tough situation.
-Similarly if your bag is stolen and you lose your ID, then things can become even worse.
+Similarly if your bag is stolen and you lose your passport, then things can become even worse.
 Always separate money into different sections of your bag, even hiding some in your bra.
 Have photocopies of your ID/passport, and place a copy in each of your bags.
-Always leave a copy with your family and have an electronic version saved on your phone.
+That way if one lot get’s taken, you always have a backup.
+Leave a copy with your family too, and have an electronic version saved on your phone.
 You can never be too prepared!

 Trust your instincts when you meet someone.
 If something feels off, it’s because it probably is.
-Having a prepared falsified version of yourself on hand to use as a story is a must.
-Always tell people you’re traveling with friends or family, and that you’re headed to meet them.
+Having a prepared falsified version of yourself on hand to use as a story is an absolute must.
+Always tell people you’re traveling with friends or family, and that you’re headed to meet them; or that they’re not feeling well as to why you’re on the day trip solo, but that you’re meeting back up with them as soon as the tour is over.
 A little white lie is harmless and it may just deter those with un pure intentions.
-A good way to ensure you don’t get bothered is by putting your headphones in, regardless if you’re listening to something or not.

-It’s a known fact that even when you’re not travelling you should always watch your drinks, but you should always be extra careful when abroad.
-Don’t accept drinks from anyone, even if they’re really cute, or even if it’s an open bottle of water.
-Always keep an eye on the bartenders as well, not everyone you encounter when travelling is bad, but you can never be too careful.
+It’s a known fact that even when you’re not travelling you should always watch your drinks.
+But you should always be extra careful when abroad.
+Don’t accept drinks from anyone, even if they’re really cute, or even if it’s water.
+Keep an eye as your drink is being made and when the bartender passes it to you.
+It only takes a second for someone to slip something in.

 Traveling solo doesn’t mean you always have to be by yourself.
 Guided day trips and walking tours can be such a blessing.
-A lot of the time you’ll meet fellow solo travellers and it’s a great way to hear about others experiences and get some recommendations.
+They’re hassle free and a lot of the time you’ll meet fellow travellers where you can swap stories and get recommendations.
+I’ve met some amazing people from all over the world on a few of my day trips.